Ontario Fertility Treatment Tax Credit

 Who can claim the credit

-You can claim this credit if you:
+You can claim this credit if you meet all of the following conditions:

 - were not bankrupt at any time in the year

-- you cannot claim the expenses for someone who was your spouse or common-law partner earlier in the year but was not on the last day of the tax year.
+You cannot claim expenses for someone who was your spouse or common-law partner earlier in the year if they were not your spouse or common-law partner on the last day of the tax year.

 Eligible fertility expenses